 Global DRO will continue to be updated as COVID-19 vaccines are approved for clinical use within the UK, thus we encourage athletes and their support personnel to check Global DRO for updates on the anti-doping status of vaccines going forwards.

-The three vaccines currently listed on Global DRO are:
+The four vaccines currently listed on Global DRO are:

 - Pfizer-BioNTech vaccine (searchable as ‘COVID-19 mRNA Vaccine BNT162b2’)